2019 Gala- A Night at the Ballpark

 Our portfolio includes a wide array of projects from affordable housing, an approximately 40-acre BOA waterfront plan, transportation initiatives, and beautification of our city.

 The FWCLDC is an advocate for the implementation of affordable housing.
 The LDC has spurred the development of affordable housing in conjunction with the improvement of the Flushing Main Street Long Island Railroad Station.
 Through the Flushing Waterfront Revitalization Plan, additional opportunities for affordable housing have been created.

-For two years, the FWCLDC, with support from its funders, has been providing horticultural care for planters on twelve medians and a pedestrian island refuge (triangular center between Northern Boulevard and Roosevelt Avenue, Queens).
+For two years, the FWCLDC, with support from New York Community Bank, has been providing horticultural care for planters on twelve medians and a pedestrian island refuge (triangular center between Northern Boulevard and Roosevelt Avenue, Queens).
 These planters not only cater to the beautification of Downtown Flushing, but are also traffic-calming devices that slow cars driving on either sides of these islands.
 Additionally, the island refuge is a safe place for pedestrians to pause or wait while crossing the long road that is Northern Boulevard and Roosevelt Avenue.

-Working with the Department of City Planning, the LDC has completed a BOA Nomination for the Flushing waterfront and is currently awaiting designation from the Department of State.
-The Flushing Waterfront Revitalization Plan aims to transform underutilized, vacant, and environmentally-challenged areas into a vibrant, new mixed-use community.
+Working with the Department of City Planning, the LDC completed the Flushing Waterfront Revitalization Plan.
+The Plan aims to transform underutilized, vacant, and environmentally-challenged areas into a vibrant, new mixed-use community.
 On June 14, 2018, the Flushing Waterfront was formerly designated a Brownfield Opportunity Area.